 Ever since the internet was born, learning new things is no longer limited to the classroom setting.
 Chances are, you could teach me something useful that I don’t already know and you could also do the same thing online with thousands of people, earning an income from your skills and knowledge.

 In other words, you can learn how to make money selling online courses.
 Here are some tips to help you get started.

 The most common mistake that people make is that they think they need to have a certain qualification to teach something online.
 That’s not entirely true.
 While some niches do require you to be a professional, most niches don’t.
 As long as you speak or write with experiences, people will naturally flock to you for the knowledge.

 The first thing you need to do is to understand how people search for information online.
 For example, when you want to learn about something, what do you type in Google Search?
 You would ask short questions or use key phrases, right?

 The next step would be to find out the popularity of these key phrases.
-Do people really want what you have to offer?
-What’s the market demand like for your skills?
+Do people want what you have to offer?
+What’s the market demand for your skills?
 To find out, I have randomly picked three key phrases that I know nothing about and plug them on Google Trend.
 Here are the results;

 What Are The Basic Tools That You’ll Need?